Top Skills for Bartender Jobs

 Bartenders are responsible for mixing and serving drinks for customers.
-They typically work at bars, restaurants, or other licensed establishments.
-Bartenders in the United States typically depend on tips for much of their income.
+They typically work at bars, restaurants, or other liquor-licensed establishments.
+Bartenders in the United States typically rely on tips for the majority of their income.

 Bartenders need to have good short-term and long-term memory.
 Short-term memory is very important for remembering and keeping track of each customer’s order.

 Long-term memory helps you remember the names of regular customers and even their favorite drinks.
 Customers appreciate a bartender who listens and remembers their orders.
-As well, your long-term memory will help you remember the beers available on tap and in the bottle and the recipes for complicated mixed drinks.
+Additionally, your long-term memory will help you remember the beers available (on tap and in the bottle) and special recipes for mixed drinks.

-Communication is critical for a bartender.
-You have to speak with customers throughout your shift, so make sure you speak loudly and clearly and maintain a positive tone.
+Communication is critical for bartenders.
+You have to speak with customers throughout your shift, and you will need to do so loudly and clearly while also maintaining a pleasant tone.

-Bartenders are often busy running all over the bar and serving multiple customers.
+Bartenders are often busy running the bar and serving multiple customers.
 A good bartender keeps close track of who ordered what, who paid, and who is still waiting for a drink.
 Being organized allows a bartender to juggle these multiple tasks.
 Bartenders should also keep the bar clean and organized – this not only looks better to the customer but also allows the bartender to work more efficiently.
-As well, bartenders need to ensure that the bar is stocked and restock items (like bottles of alcohol, ice, fruit for garnish, etc.) as they run low.
+Finally, bartenders need to ensure that the bar is stocked by restocking items (like bottles of alcohol, ice, fruit for garnish, etc.) as they run low.

 A good bartender greets every customer with a hello and a smile, even if he or she cannot serve the customer right away.
-Being kind, even towards frustrated customers, is important.
-A good bartender is also skilled at reading people.
-Sizing customers up, and knowing if they want to make conversation or simply order a beverage, is a valuable skill for bartenders.
+Being kind and professional, even towards frustrated customers, is vital.
+A good bartender can read people, size customers up, and know if those customers want to make conversation or simply order a beverage.

-Being a bartender can be very stressful.
+Being a bartender can be stressful.
 Sometimes, you are serving dozens of customers at once.
-A good bartender maintains all the previous qualities – memory, communication, organization, and friendliness – regardless of how much pressure being placed upon them.
+A good bartender maintains all the above qualities – memory, communication, organization, and friendliness – regardless of how much pressure being placed upon them.